-Commercial operational risk is managed at the level of the TAURON Group, which has been discussed in more detail in Section 3.3.4 of the Management Board's report on the activities of the TAURON Polska Energia S.A. and TAURON Capital Group for the 2018 financial year.
-The Group manages its commercial risk following the Commercial risk management policy developed and adopted in the TAURON Group, which has introduced an early warning system in addition to a system of limiting the exposure to risk in various commercial areas.
+Commercial operational risk is managed at the level of the TAURON Group, which has been discussed in more detail in Note 46 to the consolidated financial statements of the TAURON Polska Energia S.A.
+Capital Group for the year ended 31 December 2018.
+The Company manages its commercial risk following the Commercial risk management policy developed and adopted in the TAURON Group.